msimms/Vault/README.md

 ## Rationale
 Why develop a password manager when there are other options available, including open source options?
-* To have a password manager that works without a centralized server
+* To have a password manager that works without a centralized database
 * I believe password managers should be open source

 ## Major Features